Python-Nairobi/pynbo-blog/content/tracking-vehicles-with-accesskenya-camera.md

     if __name__ == "__main__":
     app.run()

+The code is available at <https://github.com/Python-Nairobi/ImPro>.
+Feel free to modify and improve as you see fit.
-I hope you enjoyed it.
+I hope you enjoyed the article.
 Feel free to drop me an e-mail at chrisorwa@gmail.com for any queries.